wolfpup-software/file_server/README.md

 }
 ```

-Change the `port` property to serve files from a different port.
+Change the `port` property serve from a different port.

-Change the `directory` property to serve a different directory.
+Change the `directory` property to target a different directory.

 Each `directory` must include a `filepath` for the following status codes:
 - `403` at `filepath_403`